Nashville-Public-Library/bedework-guide/docs/admin/passwords.md

 ---

 # Users and Passwords
-Adding users to Events and Steven is a two step process.
+Adding users to Events is a two step process.
 The admin client doesn't know anything about what you're doing in the jmx-console.

 It's the difference between authentication (which is whether you can log in or not) and authorization (whether you allowed to administer the system).
 The jmx-console is handling authentication.
 Adding users to the superuser list or adding them to an admin group handles authorization.

-So, getting users up and going is a two step process.
  Add them in the jmx-console and then visit the admin client and add them to an admin group.

 Deleting users cleanly is also a two step process.
 If you succeed in removing the user in the jmx-console, then the user won't be able to log in at all.
 So, you've removed a user via the jmx-console, they'll be shut out of the system.
-To keep things orderly, remember to remove the user from Bedework groups as well.
+To keep things orderly, remember to remove the user from Bedework Users groups as well.
 ## User Creation / Management Checklist
 Use this checklist when adding/editing/removing users from the JMX Console, Events, and Steven: https://docs.google.com/spreadsheets/d/15lZvfREpHoSwTy_n7Ix8KBJccKTY_E5mvqFNXrpHHSQ/edit?usp=sharing